-During preconstruction, the GCCM manages and creates several project deliverables:
+During preconstruction, the GCCM manages and creates several project deliverables, which may include:

+- Formal cost estimates typically aligned with design milestones

+- Construction schedule

-- Formal cost estimates typically aligned with design milestones. - Construction schedule. - Construction and site logistics/phasing plans. - Subcontracting plan to manage and facilitate the public bid process (subcontracting opportunities) and identify opportunities for S/DBE opportunities. - Ensure an open and fair bidding environment for subcontractors. - Marketing and outreach efforts to promote and advertise the project to obtain bids.
+- Construction and site logistics/phasing plans

+- Subcontracting plan to manage and facilitate the public bid process (subcontracting opportunities) and identify opportunities for S/DBE opportunities

+- Constructability review report

+- Value engineering recommendations report

+- Option evaluation

+- Input into overall design

+- Setting quality expectations and means of measurement

+- Material availability

+- Trade partner capability

+- Logistics and haul route permitting

+- Continuous cost evaluation

+- Development of preliminary and baseline schedules

+- Setup of project software and platforms

+- Early trade partner bid packaging

+- Bidding additions or alternates

 The GCCM plans for the engagement of trade partners by developing the strategy and timing for the buyout.
 Where appropriate, the GCCM recommends alternatively procured subcontractors (mechanical, electrical, and other trades) for consideration by the public body.
 The GCCM also recommends to the public body the scope of work to be pursued as self-performed work.
 Once the overall buyout strategy is in place, the GCCM develops bid packages along with inclusive strategies for contracting with diverse and small business trade partners.
-Refer to the subcontractor section of this best practices document for more information about trade engagement.
+Factors the GCCM should take into consideration for their plan include: